symfony/symfony-docs/components/clock.rst

         }
     }

-Thanks to the ``ClockAwareTrait`` and by using the ``MockClock`` implementation, you will be able to test different times returned by ``now()``.
-This allows you to test every case of your method without the need of actually being in a month or another.
+Thanks to the ``ClockAwareTrait``, and by using the ``MockClock`` implementation, you can set the current time arbitrarily without having to change your service code.
+This will help you test every case of your method without the need of actually being in a month or another.

 .. versionadded:: 6.3